alonso-luna/course-dbt/greenery/readme_week4.md

 **if your organization is thinking about using dbt, how would you pitch the value of dbt/analytics engineering to a decision maker at your organization?**

-They are already two attempts of demonstrating the benefits of dbt from a consulting company and from dbt professional services.
-Unfortunately, both presentations where to technical for the audience.
-So, my job is to create a presentation that demonstrate with measuring effort the benefits of dbt in each stage of the process.
+There are already two attempts of demonstrate the benefits of dbt from a consulting company and from dbt professional services.
+Unfortunately, both presentations were to technical for the audience.
+So my job is to create a presentation that demonstrate with measuring effort the benefits of dbt in each stage of the process.
 For example: Time to deploy to production, time to respond an adhoc report, time to react to an emergency and so on.

 **if your organization is using dbt, what are 1-2 things you might do differently / recommend to your organization based on learning from this course?**